Emeril (TV series): Reception

 The E! show 101 Biggest Celebrity Oops ranked the sitcom at No. 51.
 The LA Times called the show "pretty dreadful."
 USA Today was kinder to the show, giving it 2 1/2 out of 4 stars.
 The review cited the show's improvement, stating that it may yet be a great sitcom and "but it's moving in the right direction, notch by notch.
 Like many series of late, this sitcom for star cable chef Emeril Lagasse has gone through a near-total overhaul since its barely-a-work-in-progress pilot was previewed to general dismay".
 The Complete Directory to Prime Time Network and Cable TV Shows 1946–Present noted that show was at its best when Emeril was cooking.

 Awards

-The show received an Emmy nomination for Art Direction For A Multi-Camera Series.
+The show received a Primetime Emmy nomination for Art Direction for a Multi-Camera Series.

 In popular culture

 The retooling of the show was parodied on the October 13, 2001 episode of Saturday Night Live.

-The show was also referenced on Madtv in a sketch starring Christopher Titus.
+The show was also referenced on MADtv in a sketch starring comedian Christopher Titus.